Tahosol/azul-box/README.md

 <noscript><a href="https://liberapay.com/Tahoso/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a></noscript>

+## Status

+**IMPORTANT: I won't be building new releases anymore.**

+This project is in a maintenance mode-ish state.
+I'll fix any app-breaking bugs that appear from time to time.
+PRs are still welcome for features, bug fixes, etc. I may still add features when I feel like it.
+The reason for this status is that the software is completely functional for my use case, and the code is kinda sucky, making me feel lazy.

 ## Feature

 - Download music from link with metadata/cover embedded with synced lyric(lyric do not work for WAV)